![]() |

 It becomes more controlled, more elegant, more fatalistic, often more silent.
 The streets are not only dangerous.
 They are disciplined.
 Desire does not always explode.
 Sometimes it freezes.
 Sometimes it waits behind a face that refuses to explain itself.

-and Zero Focus show how Japanese crime cinema could absorb noir and transform it into something colder and more precise.
+Films like Pale Flower, I Am Waiting, A Colt Is My Passport, Cruel Gun Story, Take Aim at the Police Van, and Zero Focus show how Japanese crime cinema could absorb noir and transform it into something colder and more precise.

-In American noir, the city often feels loud, corrupt and hungry.
+In American noir, the city often feels loud, corrupt, and hungry.

 In Japanese noir, the city can feel like a system of restraint.